hg8496/ansible-hcloud-inventory/README.md

-hcloud | contains all hosts in Hetzner Cloud fsn1-dc8 | contains all hosts in datacenter Falkenstein nbg1-dc3 | contains all hosts in datacenter Nürnberg
+hcloud | contains all hosts in Hetzner Cloud fsn1-dc8 | contains all hosts in datacenter Falkenstein nbg1-dc3 | contains all hosts in datacenter Nürnberg label1 | contains all hosts have "label1" label label1 | contains all hosts have "label2" label

 The host have the following hostvars